vivid-planet/comet/docs/docs/deployment/index.md

 ### Kubernetes

-As stated in the [Overview](../overview/index.md), Comet DXP is a cloud-native CMS.
-Kubernetes is the preferred way to deploy a Comet application, as it provides the most flexibility and supports all enterprise requirements.
-However, this is usually the most expensive way of deploying a Comet application.
+Comet DXP is a cloud-native CMS, so Kubernetes is the preferred way to deploy a Comet application, as it provides the most flexibility and supports all enterprise requirements.
+However, it is usually the most expensive way.

 We provide [Helm](https://helm.sh/) Charts, which are available on [GitHub](https://github.com/vivid-planet/comet-charts), for easy deployment.